SoftwareHeritage/swh-deposit/README.md

 This is the endpoint to upload other related archives for the same deposit.

-It is used to change a 'partial' deposit in regards of archives, in
+It is used to change a `partial` deposit in regards of archives, in
 particular:
 - replace existing archives with new ones
 - add new archives